CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

   * Created and organized Gdoc for project organization.
 * #### NEXT STEPS:
   * Would like to work on the data analysis for user recommendations
-  * Would also like to work on more filter classes (ethnicity, prep time/difficulty).
+  * Would also like to work on more filter classes.

 ### MARK